khadijatuzzehra/khadijatuzzehra/README.md

 ### Hi, I'm Khadija 👋
 <h4>I'm a React Native Developer, passionate about staying up-to-date with the latest advancements in the mobile development landscape, I am committed to continuous learning and professional growth.
 I enjoy exploring new technologies and finding innovative solutions to deliver exceptional mobile experiences.</h4>

-- :telescope: I’m working as React Native Developer.
+- :telescope: React Native Developer.

 <h2>How to reach me:</h2>